 - A graphic overview of the research methods used

-- A time table of the research project
+- A research timeline

 - The research design and characteristics of the sample

 - and much more …